 Maths requires hours of concentration to ace it.
 Some students may find it difficult to dedicate a chunk of their time to mathematics, and hence lose out on the much-needed practice.
 While studying at the last minute, you might prefer memorising the concepts and formulae rather than taking the time to understand the reasoning behind them.
 However, this is a short-term fix and not sustainable in the long run.
 Maths requires patience and practice to understand and ultimately excel.

+Once you get the hang of the subject you might even want to pursue a career in Maths.
 Did you find any of these tips useful?
 Do tell us in the comments below why maths is hard for you and what methods you follow to get better at the subject.

 Vandya is a copywriter by the day and an amateur illustrator by the night.
 She's a cat mom 24/7.
 As a certified organisation freak, she lives and breathes in Notion.
 With a head full of ideas, she is passionate about crafting interesting concepts - for work or play.
 To kick back at the end of the day, she likes binge-watching shows with an inclination for all things spooky.